Zukemon/nftgall/README.md

 ## Overview:
-Alter Gallery is a platform for showcasing digital art (NFTs) using WebGL rendered interractive 3D scenes and models accompanied by music (with attached audio visualiser).
-This was made possible by using the Flask App, Three JS and Blender among other tools for the best results.
-Putting this whole project together was done using Visual Studio Code.
+Alter Concepts Gallery is a platform for showcasing digital art (NFTs) using WebGL rendered interractive 3D scenes and models accompanied by music (and audio visualiser).
+This was made possible using the Flask App, Three JS and Blender among other tools for the best results.
+I also used Visual Studio Code for my text editing.

 ## Usage:
     When the user enters the URL, they'll be brought to the landing page where they must register or login if already registered.
 Here the user can also browse nft thumbnails.